 But for Americans who study political science, from senior professors to introductory students, neither philosophy nor national political tradition is needed for conviction that a nonkilling society is impossible.
-Killing in everyday life confirms it.
+Killing in evervday life confirms it.

-More than fifteen thousand Americans are murdered by other Americans each year (15,533 in 1999; 5.7 per 100,000 people, up from 1.2 in 1900).
-Reported murders do not include "justifiable homicides" by police or private citizens (294 and 188 in 1999).
+Nearly fifteen thousand Americans are murdered by other Americans each year (14,180 in 2008; 5.4 per 100,000 people, up from 1.2 in 1900 and 5.7 in 1945).
+Reported murders do not include "justifiable homicides" by police or private citizens (371 and 245 in 2008).
 Total homicides since WWII (estimated to be at least 750,000) exceed battle deaths in all the nation's major wars (650,053).
-To homicides can be added "aggravated assaults" (916,383 in 1999; 336.1 per 100,000), attacks with weapons capable of causing death or grave injury (Federal Bureau of Investigation 2000: 13, 23, 32).
-Suicides contribute even more than homicide to life-taking in American civil society (31,284 in 1995; 11.9 per 100,000).
+To homicides can be added "aggravated assaults" (834,885 in 2008; 274.6 per 100,000), attacks with weapons capable of causing death or grave injury (Federal Bureau of Investigation 2009).
+Suicides contribute even more than homicide to life-taking in American civil society (33,300 in 2006; 10.9 per 100,000).
 Attempted suicides are twenty-five times greater.
 Annual abortions are estimated to be more than 1,000,000.

-Americans kill by beating, beheading, bombing, and burning; drowning, hanging, pushing, and poisoning; stabbing, suffocating, strangling, and mostly by shooting (64.5% in 1999).
+Americans kill by beating, beheading, bombing, and burning; drowning, hanging, pushing, and poisoning; stabbing, suffocating, strangling, and mostly by shooting (66.9% in 2008).
 Killings are premeditated, spontaneous, professional, and accidental.
-They accompany spouse abuse, child abuse, elder abuse, arguments, drunken brawling, drug dealings, gang fights, gambling, jealousy, kidnapping, prostitution, rape, robbery, cover-up, and "divine" or "satanic" commandments.
+They accompany spouse abuse, child abuse, elder abuse, arguments, drunken brawling, drug dealings, gang fights, gambling, iealousy, kidnapping, prostitution, rape, robbery, cover-up, and "divine" or "satanic" commandments.
 No place is truly safe: homes, schools, streets, highways, places of work and worship, prisons, parks, towns, cities, wilderness, and the nation's Capitol.
-Victims are killed singly, serially, collectively and randomly; mostly male (76% in 1999).
+Victims are killed singly, serially, collectively and randomly; mostly male (78.2% in 2008).
 But among spouses killed during 1976-85 wives (9,480) outnumbered husbands (7,115) (Mercy and Saltzman 1989).
 Killers are individuals, couples, gangs, sects, syndicates, terrorists, and when engaged in law enforcement servants of the state.
-Known killers are predominantly male (9,140 compared to 1,046 females in 1999), and are becoming younger.
+Known killers are predominantly male (10,568 compared to 1,176 females in 2008), and are becoming younger.
 In 1980 it was estimated that "for an American, the lifetime chance of becoming a homicide victim is about one in 240 for whites and one in 47 for blacks and other minorities" (Rosenberg and Mercy 1986: 376).
 As Senate majority leader Republican Trent Lott observed on national television in response to President Clinton's State of the Union Address on January 27, 1998: "Violent crime is turning our country from the land of the free to the land of the fearful."

 The news media testify daily to American lethality.
 A daughter chops off the head of her mother, drives by a police station, and throws it out on the sidewalk.
 A mother drowns two sons; two sons murder their parents.
 A serial killer preys on prostitutes; a homosexual seduces, dismembers, refrigerates, and cannibalizes young victims.
 A sniper kills fifteen people at a university.
 Two boys with rifles at a rural middle school kill four girl classmates and a teacher, wounding another teacher and nine more schoolmates.
 Two heavily armed boys at Columbine High School in Littleton, Colorado kill thirteen classmates, wound 28, and commit suicide.
-During 1996-99, school students, aged 11 to 18, kill 27 fellow students, two teachers, three parents, and wound 65 others.
+During 1992-2006, school students, aged 11 to 18, kill 330 fellow students, teachers, and parents.
 A man with an automatic weapon slaughters urban school children on their playground.
 A Vietnam War veteran machine-guns customers at a fast-food family restaurant, killing 20, wounding 13.
 Still another clad in military combat fatigues massacres worshippers in a church, yelling "I've killed a thousand before and I'll kill a thousand more!"